dgarciarivas/LetsDo/README.md

 # LetsDo

-to see if it compile successfully npm start
+to see if it compile successfully: npm start

-to compile to static folder (dist) npm run build
+to compile to static folder (dist): npm run build

-to add all file to git
+to add all file to git:
   git add -A

-then commit to git
+then commit to git:
   git commit -m "message about commit"

-Finally push
+Finally push:
   git push

 Now any updates should be live on: